 Sell A Car On Finance: Step-By-Step Guide

 Thinking about selling a car with finance outstanding?

 You’re not alone.
-Selling a car on finance is a very common requirement for motorists in 2019.
+Selling a car on finance is a very common requirement for motorists these days.

 Selling a car on finance explained:

 - Can you sell a car if it’s on finance?

 - Who actually owns the car when it’s under a finance agreement?